dgkimura/gpdb/src/test/unit/README.txt

 The following documentation should help developing unit tests for GPDB using the cmockery framework.

-Unit testing is an approach to test a small part of a program isolated from the test.
-This type of testing is very common in Java community.
-The benefits are
-a) that problems are found very early in the development process,
-b) it simplifies the integration of different modules because unit testing established a basic trust in the small units themselves, c) it serves as documentation about the expected behavior, d) enables easier code reuse because code is already tested via two different code paths [Wikipedia].

 The unit test code is stored in src/test/unit.
 The directory contains the modified cmockery library, all mock source files currently in use (mock) and a directory test, which contains all test code.